Sustainability | SocietyRespect for Human Rights

 For this purpose, we prohibit any form of child labor, forced labor including human trafficking, and unreasonable movement restrictions that lead to bonded labor in our supply chain.
 We also respect internationally recognized human rights, such as freedom of association and the right to collective bargaining.
 Furthermore, the TDK Code of Conduct also requires compliance with all relevant human rights laws and regulations including those prohibiting child and forced labor in the supply chain, such as Section 307 of the US Tariff Act of 1930, as amended, and the other laws identified above.

 The "TDK Group Human Rights Policy" is published on our website and communicated to internal and external stakeholders.
-We expect our business partners and suppliers to understand and support this policy, and we request that their responses be in compliance with the TDK Supplier Code of Conduct, including the prohibition of unreasonable restrictions on movement leading to child labor, forced labor, or compulsory labor, and the respect for freedom of association and the right of collective bargaining.
+We expect all stakeholders, including our business partners and suppliers, to understand and support this policy, and we request that their responses be in compliance with the TDK Group Business Partner Code of Conduct, including the prohibition of unreasonable restrictions on movement leading to child labor, forced labor, or compulsory labor, and the respect for freedom of association and the right of collective bargaining.

 Related links